Stadtallendorf: Town council

 As of the last municipal elections held on 27 March 2011, town council seats are apportioned thus:

 Coat of arms

 Stadtallendorf's civic coat of arms might be described thus: In azure, dexter a bear rampant sinister Or armed gules and langued Or, sinister a lion rampant striped per fess nine times in gules and argent (the Lion of Hesse), langued gules and armed Or, both holding a six-spoked wheel argent (the Wheel of Mainz).

 The Hessian lion and the Wheel of Mainz stand for the town's old allegiances.
 Until secularization, Stadtallendorf belonged to the Archbishopric of Mainz, and thereafter to Hesse.
 The bear is a reference to an old name for the town, Allendorf im Bärenschießen, once used to distinguish the town from other places called Allendorf, and now needless thanks to the town's newer name.
-The arms have been kept even as other communities have been amalgamated with the old Allendorf as part of Hesse's municipal reforms.
+The arms have been kept even as other municipalities have been amalgamated with the old Allendorf as part of Hesse's municipal reforms.